 Hi everybody!
 It’s Marci coming at you with my new favorite whole grain breakfast!
-Believe me when I say, after you whip up this healthy Multigrain Pancake Mix, you will never again waste a single penny on the store bought, prepackaged stuff.
-My kids literally cheer when I tell them we’re having these pancakes (and my husband groans because he’s a late to bed, late to rise type – which means – zip, zero, nada pancakes left over for him . . . oops . . . left over oatmeal, sweetie?)
+Believe me, when I say, after you whip up this healthy Multigrain Pancake Mix, you will never again waste a single penny on the store-bought, prepackaged stuff.
+My kid’s cheer when I tell them we’re having these pancakes (and my husband groans because he’s a late to bed, late to rise type – which means – zip, zero, nada pancakes left over for him . . . oops . . . leftover oatmeal, sweetie?)

 Cami and I recently posted this review of a fantastic wheat grinder, the NutriMill, and it is what inspired this pancake mix.
 But don’t stress if you don’t have a wheat grinder!
 All of these flours are so easy to find at your local grocery store nowadays.
-Prior to owning a wheat grinder I ordered them all from Amazon.
+Before owning a wheat grinder, I ordered them all from Amazon.
 Here are the grains you will need for this mix, and the Amazon links to them.
 (Affiliate Links)

 When I buy them in bulk, they are often cheaper on Amazon than if I buy one package at a time from the store, but of course shop around for the best deal!

 Here’s how this works:

 Simply mix all of the dry Pancake Mix ingredients in a large bowl.
 When you’re ready for the best whole-grain pancake ever, you simply mix up your wet ingredients, dump in a cup of pancake mix and that is it!
 What would have been a complicated task of pulling out all the bags of different flour and baking essentials, is now literally a 5-minute process.
 I love it!

 Since this pancake mix will likely be used gradually over 2-3 weeks, I like to store it in the freezer to keep the flour as fresh as possible.